What is psoriasis?

 What causes psoriasis and who is at risk?

-This T cell activity causes inflammation, and the outer layer of skin cells shed and are replaced much faster than normal - in about 3 to 5 days instead of the normal 28 to 30 days.
-Since skin cells grow more quickly than they can be shed, they build up on the outer layer of skin, forming scales.
+This T cell activity causes inflammation, and the outer layer of skin cells is shed but is replaced much faster than normal – in about 3 to 5 days instead of the usual 28 to 30 days.
+Since skin cells grow more quickly than they can be shed, they build up on the outer layer of skin, to form the characteristic scales.

 Experts believe that the immune system is triggered by certain factors to cause psoriasis symptoms.
 Psoriasis triggers may include:

 - respiratory infection caused by bacteria or viruses

 - medications, including certain heart medications (e.g., beta-blockers such as metoprolol or ACE inhibitors such as ramipril), indomethacin, lithium, anti-malaria medications (e.g., chloroquine), and oral corticosteroids (if overused or stopped abruptly).
 If you are taking any of these, do not stop or change the way you are taking your medications until you talk to your health care provider.

 Psoriasis affects about one million Canadians.
 It usually appears between the ages of 15 and 35, although it may occur at any age.
 Men and women are equally affected, and people of all races are affected.

 There may be a genetic component to psoriasis, so family history is an important risk factor for psoriasis.
 If you speak to your doctor about psoriasis, be sure to mention any family members who have also had skin conditions.

 It is important to note that psoriasis is not contagious and can't be spread to others.

 There are different types of psoriasis.
 Psoriasis is characterized by lesions on the skin.
 Often, the lesions appear symmetrically (the same place on both sides of the body).
 The lesions can be painful and itchy.
 Depending on the type of psoriasis, the lesions can have a different appearance and vary in size.